GaryB91/plunge/user_stories.md

 * be told when I have omitted information from my entry, so that I can provide complete information

-* see how far along the entry process I am, so that I can monitor my progress
+* see how far along the entry process I am with ease, so that I can monitor my progress

+* move through the entry process as quickly as possible, copying data on steps where possible and relevant

 * create an entry for more than one person, so that I can enter my friends and family at the same time as myself